 Walking along 14th Street, Seth passed the site of the Jefferson Theatre, a vaudeville venue that featured the Marx Brothers, Mae West, Jack Benny, and Fred Allen.
 George Burns called it "the toughest house in New York.”
 He nodded recognition, even though it is now just an empty lot.
 He entered Union Square by the chess players, lunchers, and activists; along the tree-lined sidewalks up to the border with the Union Square Market.
 He turned towards the Abe Lincoln statue and easily spotted Andy.
 People watching is one of the main social events in the city.
 We sat on the bench and covered current events, personal updates, and what to do with the day in the city.
 It had been a while since Seth was last in the city; they had a lot to catch up on.
-After about 10 minutes of back and forth chatter, Seth turned to look at Katy, but he was distracted by something he hadn’t seen before.
+After about 10 minutes of back and forth chatter, Seth turned to look at Seth, but he was distracted by something he hadn’t seen before.
 On top of the three story building just beyond his gaze was what looked like a partial geodesic dome.

 Seth had an app that gave concise histories of buildings along major Manhattan streets, such as this one on Union Square East.
 The Tammany Hall Building, erected in 1929 for the Tammany Society, was an influential club for Democratic officials.
 Named after Chief Tamanend, a lover of peace and friendship, of the Lenape who originally occupied New York City, Tammany Hall extensively used Native American titles and terminology - their headquarters was called the Wigwam.
 To appear more majestic and important, the building design was inspired by Federal Hall in Lower Manhattan.
 Tammany Hall built a loyal, well-rewarded core of precinct leaders, but also was a base for graft and political corruption, most famously under William "Boss" Tweed.